fluttercandies/flutter_image_compress/README.md

 If your image width is smaller than minWidth or height samller than minHeight, scale will be 1, that is, the size will not change.

+### rotate

+If you need to rotate the picture, use this parameter.

 ### autoCorrectionAngle

 This property only exists in the version after 0.5.0.